-Write a letter to the Director of your campus requesting consideration for readmission.
+1. Write a letter to the Director of your campus requesting consideration for readmission.
 The letter should include an assessment of lack of previous academic progress, an outline of accomplishments since suspension and a specific plan of action for success should readmission be approved.

-3. Request official transcripts from each college attended since leaving Columbia College.
+- 2. Reconcile any balance owed to the Columbia College Student Accounts Office. - 3.
+Request official transcripts from each college attended since leaving Columbia College.